facorread/resetAllSlides/README.md

 * Remove any empty lines of text
 * Set all lines to 3pt solid white
 * Remove borders from all shapes except for tables

+(2) `removeAllPictures`, which removes all pictures from your presentation.

 Make a complete backup of each and every one of your documents before using any Office macros.